CGCookie/retopoflow/README.md

 ## Getting Support

-Here are ways to get help with a problem or a question that the [documentation](https://docs.retopoflow.com) isn't answering:
+If you have a problem or a question that the [documentation](https://docs.retopoflow.com) isn't answering:

 - Get high priority support from Orange Turbine by sending a message from your [Blender Market inbox](https://blendermarket.com/inbox) once you've purchased a copy.
 - Create a new [issue](https://github.com/CGCookie/retopoflow/issues/new/choose) on RetopoFlow's [GitHub page](https://github.com/CGCookie/retopoflow).